carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 However, achieving high performance with SQLite requires some tuning and optimizations, especially when dealing with large datasets and high query rates.
 This became especially apparent while investigating the performance of Duplicati's recreate database operation.
-TODO build argument strength by including a profiling screenshot / flame graph showing the database calls.
 Here we found that a considerable amount of time spent was a series of SQL queries, especially the pattern; `SELECT`, return row if found, otherwise, `INSERT` a new row.
 As the database grew, each query would take longer and longer, starting at around 200k queries per second, ending below 50k queries per second, with a negative trend.
 This led to this investigation, as SQLite is supposed to be fast, and it was not performing as expected.